alrichardbollans/WCVPHomonyms/README.md

 ## What do we count as a homonym?

-This analysis considers validly published binomial species names (excluding hybrids) in the World Checklist of Vascular Plants (WCVP) that resolve to an accepted name ( i.e. Unplaced names are ignored).
-We consider duplicated binomial names (homonyms) and specifically ambiguous homonyms (i.e. those that resolve to different accepted species).
+This analysis considers validly published binomial species names (excluding hybrids) in the World Checklist of Vascular Plants (WCVP) that resolve to an accepted name (i.e. Unplaced names are ignored).
+We consider duplicated binomial names as homonyms, and specifically explore ambiguous homonyms (i.e. those that resolve to different accepted species).

 ## Overview